St. Petersburg paradox: St. Petersburg game

-Assuming the game can continue indefinitely, this sum grows without bound, and so the expected win is an infinite amount of money.
-However each dollar increment in the player's expected winnings require the casino's bankroll to be twice as large.
+This sum grows without bound so the expected win is an infinite amount of money.

-The paradox
+Paradox

 Considering nothing but the expected value of the net change in one's monetary wealth, one should therefore play the game at any price if offered the opportunity.
 Yet, Daniel Bernoulli, after describing the game with an initial stake of one ducat, stated, "Although the standard calculation shows that the value of [the player's] expectation is infinitely great, it has ... to be admitted that any fairly reasonable man would sell his chance, with great pleasure, for twenty ducats."
 Robert Martin quotes Ian Hacking as saying, "Few of us would pay even $25 to enter such a game", and he says most commentators would agree.
 The apparent paradox is the discrepancy between what people seem willing to pay to enter the game and the infinite expected value.
-The St. Petersburg paradox is a veridical paradox but not a contradiction, as no false statement is derived.
-It is often presented as a counterexample against the principle of maximizing the expected value, although it depends on the unrealistic assumption of a casino with infinite bankroll.

 Solutions

 Several approaches have been proposed for solving the paradox.